Zanzibar travel guide: Discover Tanzania’s island paradise

 Flowy pants, linen shirts, kimonos, maxi dresses and long skirts are all great options for when you need to dress more conservatively.
 Choose light, breathable fabrics such as linen, cotton or silk.

-On the beaches, in hotels and in the more tourist-centric areas, you can wear whatever you like as the locals there are accustomed to seeing foreigners.
+On the beaches, in hotels and in the more tourist-centric areas, you can wear whatever you like as the locals there are more accustomed to seeing foreigners.
 Be sure to also bring a hat to protect yourself from the sun and a pair of sunglasses, because the dazzling white sand will blind you otherwise.

 I hope you enjoyed reading this travel guide to Zanzibar and that you found it useful for planning your dream trip to the beautiful Spice Island of Tanzania!